joestr/ca-gen/README.md

-# eupl-template
+# ca-gen
-A repository template with EUPL-1.2 license
+Generate a Certificate Authority with ease.